Strategic delineation and synergistic integration

 • Real-time monitoring and alerting systems

-• Cloud-native and hybrid infrastructures
+• Cloud-based and hybrid infrastructures

 Testing & Validation